This No-Bake Vegan Pumpkin Pie is a classic, fluffy dessert that will have everyone asking for seconds! Perfect for holidays!

 - 2.5 cups raw unsalted cashews*

-- 1.5 cups homemade pumpkin puree (or 1, 15-ounce can unsweetened pumpkin puree)
+- 1.5 cups homemade pumpkin purée (or one 15-ounce can unsweetened pumpkin puree)

 - 2/3 cup pure maple syrup

 - 1 tablespoon fresh lemon juice

 - 1/3 cup melted coconut oil

 - 1 teaspoon ground cinnamon

 - 8 soft pitted Medjool dates (1 cup)